 Accessing the GAA Management System

 Online registrations are managed by Clubs on the GAA Management System (people.gaa.ie) and each Club can have one or more officers who can access the system.

 If you are a new Registrar that will be doing registrations for your Club, your Club Secretary through their official GAA e-mail account must contact email@example.com to update the Registrar details on the GAA Management System.
 This will ensure that you can access the system.

 If you are a new Secretary and would like access to the system, you should obtain the password for your Club Secretary’s official GAA e-mail account (e.g. firstname.lastname@example.org) from your predecessor.
 At that stage, contact email@example.com and request administrator access for your Club.

 User Forums / Training Documents

-There are some significant changes to Data Protection legislation coming into effect on May 25th of this year which will impacts on how GAA clubs collect and use information about their members.
-Information on this new legislation, called GDPR, can be found in the Data Protection section of this site.
+There are some significant changes to Data Protection legislation coming into effect which will impacts on how GAA clubs collect and use information about their members.

 The GAA has obtained legal advice on this and have reflected the appropriate wording into the Official Guide sample membership form.
 The Rules Advisory Committee has also reviewed the required changes from a GAA rules perspective and it will be published in the next version of the Official Rule Book.
 The sample form and it is available for you to use as a template for your club this year by downloading the form below

-For any queries on access to the system, or on the system functionality, please e-mail or call the Servasport Helpdesk via the following details:
+For any queries on access to the system, or on the system functionality, please e-mail or call the GAA Games Management System Helpdesk via the following details: